-Cooking a tri tip really well is just step one in delivering a delicious, tender cut of beef.
-How you cut a trip makes a big difference in the finished meat.
+Cooking a tri-tip really well is just step one in delivering a delicious, tender cut of beef.
+How you cut it makes a big difference in the finished meat.
 Learn how to cut tri tip steak like a pro using my simple guide to perfectly sliced tri tip.

-The tri tip cut is a triangular piece of beef cut from the bottom sirloin.
-The roasts are lean and range in size from 1.5-3 pounds.
-They are sometimes called Triangle Roasts, Bottom Sirloin Tip, or California Cut and are great for grilling or oven roasting.
+The tri-tip cut is named for its triangular shape and is cut from the bottom sirloin roast.
+This beef cut is lean and ranges in size from 1.5-3 pounds.
+It is sometimes called Triangle Roast, Bottom Sirloin Tip, California Cut, Newport steak, or Santa Maria steak.
+It goes by many names and is great for grilling or oven roasting.

 How to Cut a Tri Tip